Productivity2023-03-27

 Context switching multiplies especially during code reviews while teams approach project deadlines .
 Imagine a reviewer examining your pull request five days later than requested, and submitting back a series of changes.
 For a dev revisiting a 5-day old PR means higher cognitive load, especially if the work is not well-documented, or the developer is already dealing with attention residue of previous context switching.
 The submitted PR for rework snatches away a dev’s focus from his project, even leading to missed deadlines, and lack of work prioritization.
 If developers keep constantly switching between VCS, to email and Zoom, and have to be always available, when will they get work done?

-The Cost of Constant Context Switching
+What is the Impact of Constant Context Switching on Productivity?

 Context switching comes at the cost of low developer productivity, reduced focus time, and high cognitive residue- all impacting the code quality, and final product delivery.
 Let's see how context switching impacts engineering teams: